legacy-seismic-data/legacy-seismic-data.github.io/organizations/jma.md

 | :---: | :---: | :---: | :---: | :---:
  |185,000 |  JPEG2000 | 400-500   |

-<iframe src="../images/jma-fig2.png" height="530px" width="650px"></iframe>
+<p align="center"><iframe src="../images/jma-fig2.png" height="530px" width="650px"></iframe></p>
-The number of digital image files of scanned seismograms in 5 yr intervals.
-Seismographs are classified into five groups by their magnification as shown in the above table. *From Furumura et al., (2020)*
+*The number of digital image files of scanned seismograms in 5 yr intervals.
+Seismographs are classified into five groups by their magnification as shown in the above table.
+From Furumura et al., (2020)*

 See supplement to Furumura et al., (2020) for the number of scanned images for each station per year.